These two words work like a magic spell. They are the #1 way to enthuse customers to buy from you.

 A shipping threshold

-Tip: Try this free tool that’ll help you calculate your optimal shipping threshold.
+Do the same calculations for your business or try this free tool that’ll help you calculate your optimal shipping threshold.

 Free shipping on a

 Apply this tactic to stimulate customers to buy certain products that you want to sell out.
-For example, if you sell clothing and footwear, offer free shipping on shoes.

 Free shipping to certain locations

-Tip: On the other hand, if you have customers in Hawaii or in Alaska, you can restrict your shipping destinations to the U.S. continent only, just to be safe on
+If you have customers in Hawaii or in Alaska, you can restrict your shipping destinations to the U.S. continent only, just to be safe on

 Member programs are increasingly popular.
 It means you charge customers an annual fee in exchange for free shipping on some or all items.